Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Theoretical Justification of Topologies in City-Networks

-In this section, we provide a \textit{spectral understanding of over-smoothing} in GNNs.
-We emphasize that, rather than offering an in-depth theoretical analysis, our aim is to justify our dataset design choices by grounding them in theoretical foundations.
+In this section, we provide a spectral analysis of over-smoothing in GNNs to justify our dataset design.
+As such, our main goal is not an in-depth theoretical analysis, since both over-smoothing and spectral analysis of GNNs have been carried out extensively in the literature~\citep{rusch2023survey,wu2023simplifying,oono20graph,rong19dropedge}; instead, our aim is to build on top of these and derive simple results which provide a theoretical grounding of our dataset construction.
 The section is organized as follows.
-First, we review the concept of information loss in the limit of infinite GNN layers due to over-smoothing.
-We show that over-smoothing effectively vanishes the original node features and makes representations collapse to a value that is only dependent on the graph topology.
-Next, we prove that the rate at which over-smoothing happens is controlled by the eigenvalues of the normalized adjacency operator in linear GCNs.
+First, we review the concept of information loss in the limit of infinite GNN layers due to over-smoothing, which effectively vanishes the original node features and makes representations collapse to a value that is only dependent on the graph topology (Section~\ref{sec:preliminaries} and Appendix \ref{app:linearization}).
+Next, we relate the rate at which over-smoothing happens and the eigenvalues of the normalized adjacency operator in linearized GCNs (Section~\ref{sec:rate_of_oversmoothing}).
 Given that eigenvalues with larger absolute values slow down over-smoothing, we analyze how the magnitude of the eigenvalues relates to the graph topology of our datasets.
-In particular, we show that sparse graphs with large diameters promote bigger positive eigenvalues for the normalized adjacency operator and hence are less vulnerable to over-smoothing.
-Finally, we argue that less over-smoothing makes it possible for GNNs to build long-range representations in the case of our proposed dataset.
+This provides justification that graphs with large diameters promote bigger positive eigenvalues for the normalized adjacency operator and hence are less vulnerable to over-smoothing (Theorem~\ref{bound} and Appendix~\ref{app:bound}).
+Finally, we argue that less over-smoothing makes it possible for GNNs to capture long-range dependencies in the case of our proposed dataset.
 All proofs are presented in Appendix~\ref{proofs:rateofoversmoothing}.